fortinet/fortigate-terraform-deploy/aws/6.2/ha/README.md

 ## Deployment overview
 Terraform deploys the following components:
-   - A AWS VPC with 4 subnets
+   - A AWS VPC: 4 subnets in AZ1, and 4 subnets in AZ2.
-   - Two FortiGate-VM (PAYG) instances with four NICs.
+   - Two FortiGate-VM (PAYG) instances with four NICs in 2 different AZs.
    - Two Network Security Group rules: one for external, one for internal.
    - Two Route tables: one for internal subnet and one for external subnet.